FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step05_solidity/step01_basicTypes/README.md

 we create two bytes32 variables b1 and b2, each containing 32 bytes of data.
 We also create a bytes variable b3, which is a dynamically sized byte array of length 64.
 We then copy the first two bytes of b1 and the first two bytes of b2 into b3, which gives us a new dynamically sized byte array of length 4 containing the bytes 0x12, 0x34, 0x56, and 0x78.

 #### Address
-- `address` holds 20 byte address value
+- `address` holds 20 byte address value, cannot receive ether.
-- `address payable` has 2 additional member functions `transfer`, `send`
+- `address payable` has 2 additional member functions `transfer`, `send`.Address payable is an address you can send Ether to.
 - address members : `balance` and `transfer`.
 If the contract has a **fallback** or **recieve ether** function it will be executed along with `transfer`.
 If the `transfer` has no data, the fallback function will be executed.
 While the fallback function is not intended to handle transactions, it can be used to provide a default behavior in case a user sends Ether to the contract by mistake, without specifying a function to call.
-For example, a contract could implement a fallback function that simply reverts the transaction, so that any Ether sent to the contract without a specific purpose will be returned to the sender. address payable is an address you can send Ether to, while you are not supposed to send Ether to a plain address.
+For example, a contract could implement a fallback function that simply reverts the transaction, so that any Ether sent to the contract without a specific purpose will be returned to the sender.

 >send failur will return false, while transfer failure will revert the transaction and stop the contract excution